zonika/intro-to-json-and-ajax.js-web-0715-public/README.md

 resources: 5
 ---

-# JSON
+# JSON and AJAX

-## Objectives

-* Gain a working knowledge of JSON.
-* Learn how to convert an object into JSON and back again.

 ## Overview

-* Intro to JSON
+* Introduction to JSON
+* Introduction to AJAX
 * AJAX with Spotify's Chart API
 * Parsing and Stringifying JSON
 * Code Challenge - Stringifying/Parsing a Custom Object Literal